 Local authorities are also required to review the effectiveness of their system of Internal Audit once a year and present the findings to a committee, or full Council, as part of the consideration of the system of internal control.
-The Standards and Audit Committee duly considered the results of this review in March 2018.
-The next review is to be considered by September 2020.
+The Standards and Audit Committee duly considered the results of this review

-The Council has set a balanced budget for 2019/2020 and 2020/21.
+The Council has set a balanced budget for 2020/21 and a balanced medium-term financial outlook.
+The pandemic has caused a deficit budget for 2020/21.
 The budget includes contingencies for managing risk and a planned use of reserves to mainly fund the regeneration plans of the Council.
-However, the Covid 19 pandemic does mean the Council will re-visit all of its financial plans in October 2020.
+However, the Covid 19 pandemic does mean the Council will re-visit all its financial plans in October 2021 as the economic outlook becomes clear.
 The Annual Governance Report and Annual Audit Letter are published on our website (www.runnymede.gov.uk)